matiasilva/atriposaday/README.md

 *A Tripos A Day* helps you become a better engineer.
 How?

-* it randomly sets you Tripos questions at a frequency of your choic
+* it randomly sets you Tripos questions at a frequency of your choice
 * you can subscribe to different lists, such as all questions, just those recommended on examples papers, or specific topics that you need practice with
 * you can also compile custom Tripos tests that mix and match questions.

 ## Production

-ATAD should be able to run on any modern web server, like *nginx* or *Apache*.
+ATAD should be able to run on any modern web server, like nginx or Apache.

 Requirements: